-The write access time for the EEPROM is given in Table 7-1.
+The write access time for the EEPROM is given in Table 7-1 on page 24.
 A self-timing function, however, lets the user software detect when the next byte can be written.
 If the user code contains instructions that write the EEPROM, some precautions must be taken.
-In heavily filtered power supplies, $V{CC}$ is likely to rise or fall slowly on power-up/down.
+In heavily filtered power supplies, V{CC} is likely to rise or fall slowly on power-up/down.
 This causes the device for some period of time to run at a voltage lower than specified as minimum for the clock frequency used.
-See "Preventing EEPROM Corruption" on page 21. for details on how to avoid problems in these situations.
+See "Preventing EEPROM Corruption" on page 27 for details on how to avoid problems in these situations.

 In order to prevent unintentional EEPROM writes, a specific write procedure must be followed.
-Refer to the description of the EEPROM Control Register for details on this.